giobero/ibsu_chat/README.md

   - auto focus on input and send-on-enter
   - username control, if exists unbale to take, i'm using location.reload() just for a demonstration how action is going

-  #TODO:
-    - fix some login issues with NULL usernames